-English Literacy/Civics

-Designed for adults with limited or non-English speaking skills, classes provide English language instruction and additional skills necessary for students to live and work in Georgia, as well as obtain U.S. citizenship.
-Various levels of instruction, from basic literacy to advanced skills, are offered.
+English as a Second Language (ESL) and Integrated English Literacy and Civics Education (IELCE) programs are designed for adults with limited or no English language proficiency.
+These classes offer not only English language instruction but also the essential skills needed for students to thrive and work in Georgia and pursue U.S. citizenship.
+A range of instruction levels is available, from basic literacy to advanced skills.